About the Book

 Unlike the police officers currently riding in the vehicle with him, those men wore all black uniforms.
 Their caps were adorned with the Totenkopf skull and bones symbol, indicating they were loyal followers of the National Socialist German Worker's Party. ...

-© Book Recommendation: Unrelenting.
-A World War II Story - written by Author Marion Kummerow ☚ Sign up for her Newsletter to receive exclusive background information.
+© Book Recommendation: "Unrelenting – A World War II Spy Story", written by Author Marion Kummerow, 2016.